 - 2002.
 Special Sandy Beaver Excellence in Teaching Award, University of Georgia, College of Arts and Sciences

 - Bunch, Jackson, Jody Clay-Warner, and Jennifer McMahon-Howard.
 (Forthcoming).
-“Demographic Characteristics and Victimization Risk: Testing the Mediating Effects of Routine Activities.”
-Crime and Delinquency.
+“The Effects of Personal Victimization on Routine Activities.”
+Criminal Justice and Behavior.

 - Dawn T. Robinson, Jody Clay-Warner, Christopher D. Moore, Tiffani Everett, Alexander Watts, Traci Tucker and Chi Thai.
 2012.
 “Toward an Unobtrusive Measure of Emotion during Interaction: Thermal Imaging Techniques.”
 Advances in Group Processes 29:225-266.